The Rotary Santa Sleigh can be seen cruising the streets of The Gap from 6.00-8.00pm for several nights prior to Christmas.

 Santa delights the kids as he sits up on his “throne” talking to the children and distributing lollies and stickers.
 Keep an eye on our Facebook page for the latest Santa Sleigh news, or just listen out for the Christmas music between 6.00pm and 8.00pm each night!

 Community and business support makes the Santa Sleigh possible.
-Nissan Newstead supplied the towing vehicle, Altus Control have provided a safety vehicle for many years, Subway The Gap feed Santa and his team, while local St John’s Wood Rover crews and other supporters help Santa on his run.
+Subway The Gap feeds Santa and his team, while local St John’s Wood Rover crews and other supporters help Santa on his run.

 Santa tries hard not to disappoint anyone, but safety is our priority and The Gap keeps getting bigger.
 The Sleigh can’t travel down every street and sometimes the weather sends Santa and his elves home early!
 Please keep this in mind, and remember that Santa and his elves are all volunteers.